 For a broader description of Post Notes, see the article Bank Post Bills and Post Notes

 From 1820 to 1860, just under two million Irish immigrants went to the United States of America, while more went to Canada.
 The greatest number left Ireland during the Great Famine, from 1845 to 1849.
-During this period of forty years, many shipping companies regularly transported Irish immigrants to North America.
+During this forty-year period, many shipping companies regularly transported Irish immigrants to North America.
 One of these companies was James Corscaden and Company.

 James Corscaden was born in 1808 in Londonderry, where his father ran a grocery business.
 James sold the business after his father died, when James was just 18 years old.
 He then went into business with the McCorkell Line, a shipping business with which there was already a family connection.
 James eventually bought two ships and commenced his own shipping company in 1830.
 Although his business was varied, a significant part of his business for many years was taking immigrants from Londonderry to Philadelphia, New York and St John in New Brunswick.